RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-server/index.md

 - A working, routable Cloudflare tunnel (see [my previous post](https://whitematter.tech/posts/cloudflare-tunneling/))

 For simplicity and convenience, I have compiled the required files and secrets directory you will need on [GitHub](https://github.com/RobertDWhite/encrypted-matrix-server).
-Download the files and the Secrets directory all to the same directory on your Ubuntu host (e.g., /home/username/docker).
+Download the *files* and the *secrets* directory all to the same directory on your Ubuntu host (e.g., /home/*username*/docker).

 Throughout the tutorial, you will be required to generate and use secure passwords. *I strongly recommend using a password manager (I use [1Password](https://1password.com/)) to generate a high bit-count password to use in these steps.*